d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ## Extract Features

-We use the VGG-19 model pre-trained on the ImageNet data set to extract image features[1].
+We use the VGG-19 model pre-trained on the ImageNet dataset to extract image features[1].

 ```{.python .input  n=4}
 pretrained_net = gluon.model_zoo.vision.vgg19(pretrained=True)